gingerchew/eleventy-plugin-astro/README.md

 Write Eleventy sites with `.astro` juice

-> [!warning] This is very early days, probably don't want to use this yet!
+> [!WARNING] This is very early days, probably don't want to use this yet!